Fistim/DrawGraphLib/README.md

 There are more than 10 overloads to easily implement graph, you can set Node and Edge arrays, graph name, direction of graph.

+## Settings

+This class represents the base settings of library where you can set:

+ - NodeWidth - width of ellipse you will draw at canvas
+ - NodeHeight - height of ellipse you will draw at canvas
+ - StrokeThickness - thickness of Line element to draw edge
+ - FontSize - default font size for labels at canvas
+ - CanvasWidth - you need to set it by yourself for proper work of library
+ - CanvasHeight - same as width
+ - FillColor - color that will be used to fill ellipses and stroke lines in GetLineProperties() and GetEllipseProperties()

 ## Node

 Node is the base element of graph where to implement it you need only coordinates and chosen name.